Ethos Board

 Deborah Upton – Chair

-Deborah chairs Ethos Centre for Christianity and Socity and serves on other faith based boards.
-She is currently the Chair of Centre for Biblical Preaching and a board member of the Australian Institute of Archaeology and EA Foundation.
-Deborah has always combined her secular work with service into the Christian world, believing that there should be a continual overlap and integration of the two.
-This has not only been expressed through using her skills in board positions on various Christian organisatiosn (including Zadok), serving on the deaconate and providing service and leadership in churches, but also expressing her faith and values in the framework of her Monday to Friday roles.
+Deborah chairs Ethos and serves on other faith based boards.
+She is the Chair of Centre for Biblical Preaching and a board member of the Australian Institute of Archaeology and EA Foundation.
+Deborah combines her secular work with service into the Christian world, believing that there should be a continual overlap and integration of the two.
+This has been expressed through using her skills in board positions on various Christian organisatiosn (including Zadok), providing service and leadership in churches, and weaving her faith and values through her Monday to Friday roles.
 Deborah worked in the finance industry for many years and continues to consult in the sector.

 Gordon Preece – Director